jaympatel1893/Udacity-Swift/README.md

 - Record your Voice
 - Play your voice with slow and fast speed
-- Play your voice with increasing or decreasing the pitch
+- Play your voice with an increase or decrease in the pitch